Bourn23/doc2table/README.md

 **This is slow, error-prone, and doesn't scale** when you have 20+ documents to analyze.

+---

 ## Our Solution: Agentic AI for Document Intelligence

-We fix this by using **specialized AI agents** that collaborates with the user, understand your documents, design extraction schemas, extract structured data, and answer questions.
+Lumina fixes this with **specialized AI agents** that collaborate with you to understand documents, design extraction schemas, extract structured data, and answer questions—all with validation at every step.

 ### What is Agentic Extraction?

-Instead of one large AI model trying to do everything, Lumina uses **seven specialized agents** working together:
+Instead of one large AI model trying to do everything (and hallucinating), Lumina uses **seven specialized agents** working together in a deterministic pipeline:

 - **Document Classifier**: Analyzes document types, domains, and content structure
 - **Intention Recommender**: Suggests what data you should extract based on document analysis